Onwrikbaar/NeoDK/firmware/Setup.md

 This should compile the demo code without errors and create file 'neodk_g071.hex' (and a few others) in directory 'build'.

 ### Updating the firmware using Segger JLink
+Connect the JLink to a USB port of your computer, and to the 10-pin SWD header on the NeoDK board.
 On the commandline type<br/>
 &nbsp;&nbsp;`cd firmware`<br/>
 &nbsp;&nbsp;`JLinkExe -device stm32g071kb -if SWD -speed 4000 -autoconnect 1`<br>